EYFS

 Further Information:

-BRW Foundation Stage Curriculum Overview: FS Curriculum Overview Grid 2022
+BRW Foundation Stage Curriculum Overview:

 EYFS Curriculum Guidance: 6.7534 DfE Development Matters Report And Illustrations Web 2

-BRW FS Unit Booklet for New Parents:
+BRW FS Unit Booklet for New Parents: Welcome Booklet 2025

 Miss Chapman, Miss Matthews, Mrs Chahal and all the staff in the foundation stage offer the new children starting this term a very warm welcome, we look forward to seeing you learn and grow this term.
 Welcome back to our existing children.
-We hope you had a lovely festive break.
+We hope you had a lovely Easter break.

 We continue with our over-arching focus on our spiritual treasure within: our own qualities and the qualities of others.
 Matthew teaches us that what we value the most is what our hearts are drawn to.
 What we treasure is what will become our life’s focus.
 Thank you to all the families who have already filled pages of our Treasure Trove Books, sharing your child’s treasures.
 They have loved sharing them.
-Lots more children will have a chance to contribute to these this Spring Term.
+Lots more children will have a chance to contribute to these this Summer Term.

 During our RE learning, this term we will be thinking about: